m4ttsch/omscs-notes-notes/machine-learning-trading/assessing-learning-algorithm.md

 ![](https://assets.omscs.io/2020-01-27-16-18-46.png)

 Our first task is to match the value of $K$ with the corresponding plot.
 Our second task is to decide whether we increase the chances of overfitting as we increase $K$.
-A **overfit** model matches the training set very well but fails to generalize to new examples.
+An **overfit** model matches the training set very well but fails to generalize to new examples.

 ## What Happens as K Varies Quiz Solution